Imran4424/Machine-Learning-Models/README.md

 **What's so special about Support Vector Machines?**

-The best thing about Support Vector Machine is it always consider worst case scenario, thus the support vectors.
-By considering worst case scenario, it perfroms well even with small size datasets compared to other machine learning models.
+The best aspect of the Support Vector Machine is that it always considers the worst-case scenario, thus accounting for the support vectors.
+Considering the worst-case scenario, it performs well even with small datasets compared to other machine learning models.
+This special property sets the Support Vector Machine apart from other Machine Learning models.

 ### Naive Bayes